Have you ever been (cyber) bullied? by HiewKao

 In this news article from Thairath news, it said a transgender barber committed suicide by shooting themselves in their mouth at their house.
 Their name is Miss Patcharee Dejphanphu, 42 years old.

-At the crime scene, there is a calibre rifle from the CZ brand beside them and a cord cartridge 3-meter-long.
+There is a calibre rifle from the CZ brand beside them at the crime scene and a cord cartridge 3-meter-long.
 The police assumed that they used the cord cartridge to trigger the brace of the rifle.
-Additionally, on their bed, there are clothes and a cloth bag with 2 suicide notes written by the victim themselves.
+Additionally, there are clothes and a cloth bag on their bed with 2 suicide notes written by the victim themselves.

 In the first note, they wrote, “ Please suit me with those clothes on the bed and burn the outfit bag at the same time at the funeral.
 Love you, dad, mom, Am, Oat, Ad, and everyone.
 Take care of yourself.”
 In the second note, she wrote, “Do not regret, everyone has to die, (I was) depressed about life.”

 The police collected those notes as evidence.
-The police examine the elder sister of the victim about what is her sister’s motivation to commit suicide.
+The police examine the victim's older sister about what is her sister’s motivation to commit suicide.

 Her elder sister said her sister is sensitive to social media and serious about reading every comment on their posts and the product that they posted for sale.
 Her sister talked with them very often about this problem, and she saw that her sister was depressed about it in the past few days.

 ❖ This incident is related to semiotic theory in a way that people who comment on the victim's post on social media have an intention to depress her feeling when she read the comment on her product post by critiquing her product in a bad way.
 Therefore, it actually describes a person’s thinking through a comment that we consider as the link between the semiotic theory with the expression through social media.